-- Construction of new recreational trails (with certain limitations for trails on federal lands); - Development and rehabilitation of trailside and trailhead facilities and trail linkages; - Provision of features that facilitate access and use of trails by persons with disabilities; - Maintenance and restoration of existing recreational trails; - Lease of recreational trail construction and maintenance equipment; - Acquisition of easements and fee simple title to property for recreational trails or recreational trail corridors; and - Assessment of trail conditions for accessibility and maintenance.
+- Construction of new recreational trails and trail linkages; - Maintenance and restoration of existing recreational trails; - Development and rehabilitation of trailside and trailhead facilities and/or amenities on land and water trails; - Provision of features that facilitate access and use of trails by persons with disabilities; - Lease or purchase of recreational trail construction and maintenance equipment; Applicants should discuss proposed equipment purchases with DCR Recreation Grants staff to verify eligibility prior to application submission. - Acquisition of easements and fee simple title to property for recreational trails or recreational trail corridors; and - Assessment of trail conditions for accessibility and maintenance.